ScytedTV-Studios/www.scyted.tv/terms-of-service/january-26-2024.md

 ## 6. Contact Us:

-If you have any questions or concerns about our Terms of Service, please contact us at [support@scyed.tv](mailto:support@scyed.tv).
+If you have any questions or concerns about our Terms of Service, please contact us at [support@scyted.tv](mailto:support@scyted.tv).